gaboq8/cloudformation-advanced-labs/Instructions.md

 2. Click **Create StackSet**.

-3. Examine the AWS-provided CloudFormation sample templates to get an idea of what configuration operations are possible with StackSets and then click **Upload a template to Amazon S3**.
+3. Examine the AWS-provided CloudFormation sample templates to get an idea of what configuration operations are possible with StackSets and then click **Upload a template file**.

 4. Click **Browse**, then upload [mapping\_stacksets\_ec2.yml](mapping_stacksets_ec2.yml) and then click **Next**.